RunestoneInteractive/RunestoneServer/pip/source/Functions/functions2.rst

 copy in to the function.
 Then return the modified copy and reassign it to the original variable if you want to save the changes.
 The built-in ``list`` function, which takes a sequence as a parameter and returns a new list, works to copy an existing list.
-For dictionaries, there is a .copy() method that can be called.
+For dictionaries, you can similarly call the ``dict`` function, passing in a dictionary to get a copy of the dictionary back as a return value.

 .. codelens:: function2_11